Keshew13/PlayVerse/README.md

+# Note:
+• Go to the "PlayVerse\bin\Debug\PlayVerse.exe" , to run it without Microsft Visual Studio.

+## 🚀 How to Run
+1. Clone or download the repository
+2. Open the `.sln` file in **Microsoft Visual Studio**
+4. Hit `F5` or the green ▶️ button to run
+---
 # PlayVerse
 Simple 2D games project "PlayVerse".
 This repository contains the game logic, assets, and UI design focused on gameplay simplicity and performance.